cavaunpeu/willwolf.io-source/content/articles/clustering-the-airports.md

 Author: Will Wolf
 Slug: clustering-the-airports
 Status: published
+Summary: A data-enthused look at air travel on my favorite continent: South America and the Falkland Islands.

 Greetings, all, and welcome to my new website!
 For those that know me, I am the increasingly lazy creator and curator of [Will Travel Life](http://willtravellife.com) - where I post stories, photos, and philosophical muse from a 2+ year backpacking and cycling trip around the world.
 For those that don't, it's a pleasure to have you at my journalistic side.